ibm-cloud-docs/Cloudant/guides/design_document_management.md

 Adding "`stale=ok`" or "`stale=update_after`" can be a good way getting answers more quickly from a view, but at the expense of freshness.

->   **Note**: The default behaviour distributes load evenly across nodes in the {{site.data.keyword.cloudant_short_notm}} cluster.
+The default behaviour distributes load evenly across nodes in the {{site.data.keyword.cloudant_short_notm}} cluster.
 If you use the alternative `stale=ok` or `stale=update_after` options, this might favor a subset of cluster nodes, in order to return consistent results from across the eventually consistent set.
 This means that the '`stale`' parameter isn't a perfect solution for all use-cases.
-    However,
-    it can be useful for providing timely responses on fast-changing data sets if your application is happy to accept stale results.
+However, it can be useful for providing timely responses on fast-changing data sets if your application is happy to accept stale results.
 If the rate of change of your data is small, adding "`stale=ok`" or "`stale=update_after`" will not bring a performance benefit, and might unevenly distribute the load on larger clusters.
+{: note}

 Avoid using `stale=ok` or `stale=update_after` whenever possible.
 The reason is that the default behavior provides the freshest data,